A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

 \subsection{Fractal hierarchy in NGC$~$2264}

-Further analysis regarding the hierarchical structures is performed with NGC$~$2264's data using both our geometrical model and the metric $\mathcal{F}$ defined in Section \ref{Subsection:Metrics}.
-This analysis is performed specifically on hierarchical structures since both the model and the metric we designed were made to describe hierarchy.
-Computing the fractality on linear structures returns systematically 1, and computing it for isolated is useless by definition.
+Further analysis regarding the hierarchical structures is performed with NGC$~$2264 data using both our geometrical model and the metric $\mathcal{F}$ defined in Section \ref{Subsection:Metrics}.
+This analysis is performed specifically on hierarchical structures because both the model and the metric we designed were made to describe hierarchy.
+Computing the fractality on linear structures systematically returns a value of 1, and computing it for isolated {structures} is useless by definition.
 As pointed out in Section \ref{Subsubsection:ModelLimit}, fractality computation is biased by the fact that some hierarchical structures may miss intermediates substructures.
-In order to properly compare NGC$~$2264's structures with the model, we need to estimate the number of missing substructures in these structures.
-Since the networks that represent these structures contain holes at some levels instead of nodes, we count the number of holes.
-Hence, a structure containing $\{1,0,0,2\}$ substructures at a level $l$ is considered possessing 4 holes in total (2 holes per graph-sinks).
-Under the assumption that no graph-sink is missing, this structure can have in the worst case scenario, a $\{1,2,2,2\}$ configuration.
-This method overestimates the number of holes since it does not consider the eventual merging of substructures at higher scales.
+In order to properly compare the structures of NGC$~$2264 with the model, we need to estimate the number of missing substructures in these structures.
+As the networks that represent these structures contain holes at some levels instead of nodes, we count the number of holes.
+Hence, a structure containing $\{1,0,0,2\}$ substructures at a level $l$ is considered to possess four holes in total (two holes per graph-sink).
+Under the assumption that no graph-sink is missing, and in the worst case scenario, this structure can have a $\{1,2,2,2\}$ configuration.
+This method overestimates the number of holes, because it does not consider the eventual merging of substructures at higher scales.
 As we overestimate the number of substructures, we overestimate the fractality we want to compute.
 Hence, we can assess an upper limit.
 To estimate a lower limit, we take the fractality value without any hole-filling. \\